What can I do with a degree in human resources?

 Where are the classes offered?

 All classes for the program are offered at the Douglas County Regional Academic Center, in Lithia Springs, and the Henry County Regional Academic Center, in McDonough.
+Many of the multidisciplinary required courses are also offered at the other centers and online.

 When do the classes meet?